cjdbarlow/Part-One/sample_size_calculation.md

 This is why large sample sizes are desirable in research.
 However, larger studies are also more costly and time consuming to run.
 Sample-size calculations are performed to find a happy medium.

 ##Sample size calculation
-All sample size calculations depend on **four** things:
+All sample size calculations depend on:
 * Acceptable **risk of Type I error (α)**, typically set at 0.05
-  A **smaller α** (lower false positive risk) requires a larger sample size
+  A **smaller α** (lower false positive risk) requires a larger sample size.
 * Acceptable **risk of Type II error (β)**, typically set at 0.20
-  A **smaller β** (lower false negative risk) requires a larger sample size
+  A **smaller β** (lower false negative risk) requires a larger sample size.
 * Expected **effect size**
-  A **smaller effect size** requires a larger sample size, as the difference between groups will be smaller and harder to detect
+  A **smaller effect size** requires a larger sample size, as the difference between groups will be smaller and harder to detect.
 * Population **variance**
-  A **larger population variance** requires a larger sample size, as there is more 'noise' in the sample
+  A **larger population variance** requires a larger sample size, as there is more 'noise' in the sample.
+* **Study design**
+Certain trial designs (e.g. multiple arms) require a larger sample size for a given effect size and power.
+* Practical considerations
+  * **Cost**
+  Increasing sample size increases the cost of a study.
+  * **Participant availability**
+  Sample size is limited when the number of eligible participants for a study is small (e.g. rare diseases)

 Different formulas for sample size calculations exist for different studies, and can be adjusted for particular study designs, such as multiple or unequal groups.